Common Issues

 Section titled “Cannot Find Module ‘playwright’”Error:

-Solution: Use MCP Playwright tools:
+Solution: Use MCP tools instead of require('playwright'):

 Playwright MCP Initialization Failure (EOF Error)